Various Types Of Blockchain And Why We Require Them

 For instance, renting proof of stake allows users to profit from mining without the node itself having to mine.
 To give each user priority, proof of importance combines balance and transactions.

 Ultimately, companies are embracing and accepting blockchain technology more and more.
-There are potential uses for each of these blockchain variants that might enhance transaction records while also boosting trust and transparency.
+There are potential uses for each of these blockchain technology variants that might enhance transaction records while also boosting trust and transparency.